This event has now passed.

 Garry is a dairy farmer committed to improving sustainability.
 He has previously trialled the hybrid perennial ryegrass Shogun.
 In May 2025 he sowed with Samurye hybrid ryegrass and Haifa White Clover.
 We’ll take a walk through Garry’s paddocks supporting perennials and hear what lessons were learned.

-This project is supported by the Australian Government through funding from the Natural Heritage Trust under the Climate-Smart Agriculture Program and delivered by South West NRM, a member of the Commonwealth Regional Delivery Partners panel, in partnership with GeoCatch.
+This event is part of the FEaST2030 project, supported by the Australian Government through funding from the Natural Heritage Trust under the Climate-Smart Agriculture Program and delivered by South West NRM.

 Date